Vintage BMW Motorcycle Owners

 https://bmwmotorcycletech.info/instability.htm

-I have not written up a separate detailed procedure for those bikes.
-Enough information is available at:
+I have not yet written up a separate detailed procedure for the last of the bikes.
+That is what I should have done, long ago.
+Enough information is available at http://www.largiader.com/bearings.

-The major difference on those later BMW models is the use of a sleeve tool on some; which, when properly utilized, MAY eliminate, or reduce, the need for road tests and minor adjustment corrections.
+The major difference on the later BMW models is the design changes on some, which essentially mandate the use of a sleeve tool on some; which, when properly utilized, MAY eliminate, or reduce, the need for road tests and minor adjustment corrections.
 There still might be a necessity for minor adjustments to find out if the initial adjustment was too loose or too tight, especially if a sidecar is being used.
+A notable difference is in the counter-direction for a nut.

 There are TWO types of these late model forks; only one needs use of the sleeve tool.
 Anton Largiader's website discusses this adequately.
 The sleeve adjustment type of forks have another advantage, in that the reverse-torque method needed to tighten things, to avoid twisting the forks, may not be needed.